Alburtis Animal Hospital

-Alburtis Animal Hospital will be operating under the following guidelines for the next 4 weeks (through April 18) at which time we will reassess.
+Alburtis Animal Hospital is now operating under the following guidelines since the governor of Pennsylvania has announced that COVID-19 mitigation measures have been lifted in Pennsylvania.
 We likely will adjust as we go based on how things progress in our community and with our clients and staff.
 Comments are provided to give background, rationale, and potential outcomes.

-- When you arrive at the hospital for your pets appointment or admission time, we ask you to call our main phone number at 610-967-7387 when you are parked in the parking lot if you would like to have a "curbside" appointment or wish to enter the building only once a room is available for you and your pet to enter directly without having to wait in our reception area.
+- When you arrive at the hospital for your pets appointment or admission time, you may call our main phone number at 610-967-7387 when you are parked in the parking lot if you would like to have a "curbside" appointment or wish to enter the building only once a room is available for you and your pet to enter directly without having to wait in our reception area.

-- Dogs must have a leash attached to well-placed harness or collar
+- Dogs must have a leash attached to well-placed harness or collar.

-- We are focusing on a quick handoff of your pet in the parking lot that decreases person-to-person contact as much as possible.
+- We are focusing on a quick handoff of your pet in the parking lot.

-- The individuals coming to get your pet will be wearing masks and gloves, will not be talking to you, and will not hesitate, but will place a slip leash on a dog on the ground/pick up the carrier with cat/small dog in it, and keep walking.
+- The individuals coming to get your pet will place a slip leash on a dog on the ground/pick up the carrier with cat/small dog in it and bring your pet into the building.

 - We will not get pets out of the car, take a pet from your arms, lean into the car, stand and talk to you at the car window, etc.

 - We will try to discuss your pet’s medical needs as much as possible over the phone either before or after your pet is taken into the hospital.
 After the exam, necessary testing, etc., we will return your pet to your car along with any needed medications, foods, etc.

 - Payment for all services and medication/food will be accepted as usual by cash, check, credit card over the phone, or Care Credit via the link on our website